-USAID civil society development projects foster well-informed civil participation in community-based initiatives and public advocacy across the social and economic spectrum in Belarus.
-USAID programs help citizens develop ways to participate in social and economic decision-making by encouraging cooperation between local civil society, local governments, and the private sector.
-This, in turn, creates sustainable solutions to local development challenges.
-USAID provides training, expert advice, and small grants to support non-governmental organizations and communities, independent business associations and legal assistance providers.
-We also assist civic initiatives in solving social and economic problems through cross-border cooperation and adoption of best practices from neighboring democratic societies.
+USAID civil society development activities foster informed civic participation in community-based initiatives and public advocacy across the social and economic spectrum in Belarus.
+USAID empowers citizens to participate in social and economic decision-making by encouraging cooperation between civil society, local governments, and the private sector, helping to create sustainable solutions to local development challenges.
+USAID provides training, expert advice, and small grants to support civil society organizations (CSOs) and communities, independent business associations and legal assistance providers.
 Exchange programs introduce Belarusians to best American professional practices and offer opportunities to experience American culture, traditions and values.

-Community Connections (CC) is an exchange program that supports U.S. public diplomacy goals and builds and promotes mutual understanding between American and Belarusian people.
-CC contributes to economic and democratic reforms by exposing Belarusians to American citizens and their culture.
+Community Connections (CC) is an exchange program that supports U.S. public diplomacy goals and builds and promotes mutual understanding between the American and Belarusian people.
+CC contributes to economic and democratic reforms by exposing Belarusians to American best practices and culture.

 The program provides Belarusian professionals in business, education, law, civil society, and government the opportunity to gain practical experience from their American counterparts within their respective fields.
-The program lasts three weeks and includes site visits to American governmental agencies, businesses and NGOs.
-Each year, 60 participants representing different sectors take part in exchange programs tailored to their professional interests.
-Over 340 professionals have successfully visited the US since 2006 under the USAID-administered program.
+The program lasts three weeks and includes site visits to American governmental agencies, businesses and CSOs.
+Each year, 60 participants representing different sectors take part.